jorgecarleitao/arrow2/guide/src/README.md

 # Arrow2

-Arrow2 is a `safe` Rust library that implements data structures and functionality enabling interoperability with the arrow format.
+Arrow2 is a Rust library that implements data structures and functionality enabling interoperability with the arrow format.

 The typical use-case for this library is to perform CPU and memory-intensive analytics in a format that supports heterogeneous data strutures, null values, and IPC and FFI interfaces across languages.